BoloVEVO/BoloVEVO/README.md

 - My custom fork of Kade Engine that fixes all the bugs of the latest release with some features.

 Uh and that's all :D
+Ah yeah no more jokes because I'm using this github account for college things too :P

 <!--